← All Resources

 Class B55, 70, 80, 90, 1058018.7

-Both classes average 80, but Class A's scores are nearly identical (SD = 1.6), while Class B has a huge range from 55 to 105 (SD = 18.7).
-The standard deviation reveals what the mean hides: in Class B, several students are struggling badly while others are excelling.
-Use the Standard Deviation Calculator to compute standard deviation for any dataset.
+Both classes average 80, but look at the difference.
+Class A's scores are nearly identical (SD = 1.6) — everyone understood the material about equally.
+Class B has a spread from 55 to 105 (SD = 18.7), meaning some students are badly lost while others are crushing it.
+Same average, completely different stories.
+That's what standard deviation gives you.
+Use the Standard Deviation Calculator to compute it for any dataset.

 The Normal Distribution (Bell Curve)

-Many natural phenomena produce data that follows a characteristic bell-shaped pattern: most values cluster near the center, with progressively fewer values as you move toward the extremes.
-This pattern is called the normal distribution.
+A lot of things in nature follow a pattern: most values cluster near the center, with fewer and fewer as you move toward the extremes.
+Heights.
+Test scores.
+Blood pressure readings.
+Manufacturing tolerances.
+This bell-shaped pattern is called the normal distribution, and once you understand it, you'll start seeing it everywhere.

-When data is normally distributed, a powerful set of rules applies:
+When data follows a normal distribution, a set of powerful rules kicks in:

 RangePercentage of DataExample (Mean=100, SD=15, like IQ)